ssignori76/Redis_Docker/host_network/README.md

 - 3 redis sentinel

 The network is configured in host mode, to permit connections to Sentinel instances from the client external to the Docker Swarm cluster.
+The Redis instances are configured with constraints to run on a specific node.
+This configuration avoids configuring a shared volume to manage consistency (RDB or AOF).

 # Prepare the environment
 *Create the node labels*